prasanjit-padhye/linux/README.md

 14. Run "make" command check if there are any errors in the file or an error asking to include license.
 In case of an error for license, go to the cmpe283-1.c file and at the bottom add "MODULE_LICENSE ("GPL v2");" and save the file.
 15. After the make command is successfully executed, check that the .ko file is created using "lsmod | grep CMPE283".
 16.	"sudo insmod cmpe283-1.ko" to insert our module.
-17. Run "dmesg" command to check.
-18. We can see the capability info for all the MSR which we have defined in the cmpe283-1.c file under the heading "CMPE 283 Assignment 1 Module Start".
+17. Run "dmesg" command to check whether we can see the capability info for all the MSR which we have defined in the cmpe283-1.c file under the heading "CMPE 283 Assignment 1 Module Start".
-19. To remove the module run "sudo rmmod cmpe283-1".
+18. To remove the module run "sudo rmmod cmpe283-1".
-20. Run "dmesg" to check the exit message ""CMPE 283 Assignment 1 Module Exits".
+19. Run "dmesg" to check the exit message ""CMPE 283 Assignment 1 Module Exits".